Find additional resources on racial equity.Learn More

 Foster and support efforts to promote racial equity, diversity, and inclusion within philanthropy.

-Lumina announced nearly $3.2 million in grants in early 2021 to 11 organizations locally and nationally working to advance racial justice and equity.
+To underscore our commitment, Lumina announced nearly $3.2 million in grants in early 2021 to 11 organizations locally and nationally working to advance racial justice and equity.
 The foundation’s Racial Justice and Equity Fund was established in 2017 with $2.5 million in grants to improve racial climate on college campuses and elevate dialogue about racial injustice in everyday life.
 Those initial grants came in response to racially motivated violence that August at the University of Virginia.
-In mid-2020, after George Floyd’s death in police custody sparked widespread demonstrations, Lumina pledged an additional $15 million in grants over the next three years to help dismantle structural racism in ways the advance and complement its mission.
+In mid-2020, after George Floyd’s murder in police custody sparked widespread demonstrations, Lumina pledged an additional $15 million in grants over the next three years to help dismantle structural racism in ways the advance and complement its mission.
 The more than $3 million announced in early 2021 is part of this commitment.